College of Graduate Studies

 Admission to the College of Graduate Studies is administered for the Graduate Council by the Dean of the College of Graduate Studies.
 Applicants seeking admission must present the following credentials and materials indicating they possess the ability to pursue graduate work successfully:

-2. Official transcript(s) of all previous academic course work.
+- Official transcript(s) of all previous academic course work.
 The transcript must bear the date of bachelor's degree conferral or master's degree if applicable, and indicate that the applicant was in good standing at the last institution attended.
-Degree must have been earned from a regionally-accredited institution.
+Degree must have been earned from an institution holding an accreditation recognized by either the Texas Higher Education Coordinating Board or the U.S. Department of Education.

-3. GRE/GMAT/MAT scores if required by Major department.
-Please check with your major department to see which exam is preferred (if applicable).
+- GRE/GMAT/MAT scores - Please check with your major department to see which exam is preferred (if applicable)

-4. A Statement of Purpose addressing career and academic goals.
-(600 words or less)
+- A Statement of Purpose addressing career and academic goals (600 words or less)

 Beyond these general requirements for admission to the College of Graduate Studies, departments may set additional standards for admission to degree programs, subject to administrative approval.